appdess/powerclicore/README.md

-# PowerCLI Core
+# PowerCLI VMC

 ## Welcome!

-This Docker image contains PowerShell Core, PowerCLI 10, PowerNSX, and a number of community modules and script examples
+This Docker image contains PowerShell Core, PowerCLI 10, PowerNSX, VMC and a number of community modules and script examples

 For detailed information on how to use the container have a look at the docs.